dgschaaf/DerbyTimer/finishController.md

 * **Confirm wiring and timings** – Verify the mapping of the decimal flags and BCD bits on your custom shield.
 Adjust the constant definitions and *buildPattern*() logic accordingly.
 Use an oscilloscope to ensure the latch pulses meet the timing requirements of the **74HC595**, **74HC137** and **MC14543**.
 * **Add demultiplexer control** – If the **74HC137** requires a latch enable or chip enable toggle separate from the **74HC595** latch, add additional output pins and drive them in *shiftOut16*().
 The **KiCad** schematic suggests ~LE, ~E1 and E2 inputs on the demux that may need to be driven high/low at appropriate times.
-* **Integrate RFID** – The *RaceResults* structure reserves a *carID* field for a 4‑byte RFID tag.
-Extend *serialComm* to send and receive car IDs and populate this field when available.
 * **Implement BLE** – Define a BLE GATT service to transmit race results and, if desired, receive configuration commands from the race manager.
 Ensure that BLE communication does not block timing critical sections.
 * **Unify global variables** – Several variables in *globals.h* and *serialComm.h* overlap in purpose (e.g. foul flags).
 Consolidate these to avoid confusion.
 Also ensure that all enumerations in *serialComm.h* have trailing commas to avoid compilation errors.